mohamedazizchebil/DevBuilder/README.md

 - Combines REST, GraphQL, gRPC in a single system
 - Modular: each service is independently scalable and testable
 - Pluggable architecture for adding more frameworks, databases, etc.
-- Can be integrated in a CI/CD pipeline for automated backend scaffolding

 ---